UoT-Bootcamp/Belly-Button-Biodiversity/README.md

   * Use otu_ids as the labels for the bar chart.
   * Use otu_labels as the hovertext for the chart.

+* Created a gauge chart to plot the weekly washing frequency of the individual subject ID.

 * Created a bubble chart that displays each sample.

   * Use otu_ids for the x values.